Ajay-Govindasamy/Rotation_Task/README.md

 2. backend - contains the Rotator class which can be accessed directly from the browser or through REST API call to Node server.

 Technologies Used:
-HTML5, CSS3 ,ES6 JavaScript, NodeJS, AWS Lambda, AWS CloudWatch.
+HTML5, CSS3 ,ES6 JavaScript, NodeJS, AWS API Gateway, AWS Lambda, AWS CloudWatch.
 The Application can be accessed/tested from the below link,

-Deployed in GitHub - Link: https://ajay-govindasamy.github.io/Rotation_Task/
+Deployed in GitHub pages - Link: https://ajay-govindasamy.github.io/Rotation_Task/

 • Validation checks for the inputs are added both in browser and server level.
-Documented the code using JSDoc comments TWO SOLUTIONS:
+Documented the code using JSDoc comments

+TWO SOLUTIONS:

 • index.html is the start point of the application